InSight Lander Snaps Its Second Selfie On Mars, Captures New Weather Event On The Martian Surface

 — NASA InSight (@NASAInSight) May 5, 2019

-While InSight’s latest selfie debuts a whole new look, one significantly different from its original self-portrait, it also provides tantalizing clues on the great science work that is to come.
+While InSight’s latest selfie debuts a whole new look, one significantly different from its original self-portrait, it also provides tantalizing clues on the great scientific work that is to come.
 For one thing, the photo offers a good glimpse at InSight’s air pressure sensor, which is part of the probe’s Auxiliary Payload Sensor Suite (APSS).
-Tasked with gathering meteorological data at the InSight landing site, the APSS has been diligently scouting the environment and has even managed to record the sound of the Martian wind in early December, as reported by The Inquisitr at the time.
+Tasked with gathering meteorological data at the InSight landing site, the APSS has been diligently scouting the environment and even managed to record the sound of the Martian wind in early December, as reported by The Inquisitr at the time.

-Constantly on the look-out for any weather-related phenomena, the APSS has now successfully captured a new type of event on Mars in the form of a passing dust devil, NASA has just announced.
+Constantly on the lookout for any weather-related phenomena, the APSS has now successfully captured a new type of event on Mars in the form of a passing dust devil, NASA has just announced.
 Detected by InSight’s weather sensors on February 1, the passing wind vortex cleared some of the dust off of the lander’s solar panels, boosting their respective output by about 0.7 percent and 2.7 percent.

 “It didn’t make a significant difference to our power output, but this first event is fascinating science,” said InSight science team member Ralph Lorenz of Johns Hopkins University’s Applied Physics Laboratory in Laurel, Maryland.